mie-lab/location-prediction/README.md

 ```
 for generating the mobility entropy plot, the basic statistics of the Geolife dataset, and generating the tracking quality plot.

-## Reproducing models on the check-in dataset
+## Reproducing models on check-in datasets
 To run the whole pipeline on Gowalla or Foursquare New York City (NYC) datasets, follow the steps below:

 ### 1. Switch branch and install dependencies